devLukaszMichalak/ngx-nightwind/projects/ngx-nightwind/README.md

 Feel free to contribute to NgxNightwind by opening issues or pull requests in the GitHub repository.

 ## License
-NgxNightwind is licensed under the MIT License.NgxNightwind is a library that provides a service with helper functions to easily manage nightwind dark mode in Angular applications.
+NgxNightwind is licensed under the MIT License.
+NgxNightwind is a library that provides a service with helper functions to easily manage nightwind dark mode in Angular applications.